How to Create a Successful UGC Campaign: Tips, Tricks, and More

 As always, remember if you’re having people post on social media to use a branded hashtag that includes the word contest somewhere in it.
 Not only does this help you promote your contest while it’s ongoing, you can then look back through it later to choose media for use on your own platforms and pages.

-Kick Off Your Campaign with Trend by soona
+Kick off your campaign with Trend by soona

 Ready to create the best UGC content for your brand, but not sure how to get users to help you out?
 Let an expert take over.